imanabr77/Algorithm-design---Dr.-Amiri/README.md

 ## Features

 - Implementation of Bubble Sort algorithm
+- Implementation of Quick Sort algorithm
+- Implementation of Link Sort algorithm
+- Implementation of Spanning-tree-diagram algorithm
+- Implementation of Addition-of-two-matrices algorithm
 - Clear and readable Go code
 - Example usage in the main.go file